awesome-workshop/gitlab-cms/index.md

 > ## Prerequisites
 >
-> Basic understanding of the purpose of GitLab CI and of its use, as described in the in the [HSF tutorial][hsf-training-gitlab-ci].
+> Basic understanding of the purpose of GitLab CI and of its use, as described in the [HSF tutorial][hsf-training-gitlab-ci].
 > Basic understanding of using and developing in [CMSSW][cmssw].
 {: .prereq}